AstraZeneca/runnable/docs/concepts/task.md

     the yaml representation and also are annotated in the function signature.
 They are sent in to the function as arguments with proper type conversion.

+    !!! warning "Annotation"

+         Without annotations, magnus cannot determine the type and can cause unexpected behavior.

+         This is especially true in distributed executors (eg: argo workflows).

     ### ^^Output arguments of function^^

     Only pydantic models are allowed to be return types of a function.
 There is no need